AndreCox/Rocket-Template/README.md

 1. ⚛️ Electron support for desktop apps
 2. 📦 Webpack just for build to minimize file size
-3. 🗳️ MobX State Management
+3. 🗳️ MobX State Management ✅ (completed)
 4. 📄 Github Pages Support
 5. 📝 Better documentation (You can help with this one)